AnnikaCodes/expecto-botronum/README.md

  - copy `config-example.json` to `config.json` and edit it as needed
  - and run `core.py`

-If you're using Windows, you'll need to build the Rust code with `cargo build`, and then move `librust_chatlogger.dll` to the current directory and name it `string_sum.pyd`.
+If you're using Windows, you'll need to build the Rust code with `cargo build` (use the `--release` flag for a production build), and then move `librust_chatlogger.dll` to the current directory and name it `rust_chatlogger.pyd`.

 You can also run `scripts/test.sh` (on Linux and Mac) to run the linter and tests, if you're so inclined.